AVEVA/AVEVA-Samples/Basic/Java/readme.rst

         QiTypeProperty[] props = {orderProperty, tauProperty, radiansProperty, sinProperty, cosProperty, tanProperty, sinhProperty, coshProperty, tanhProperty}; type.Properties = props;

-If you wanted to nest a user defined type within another QiType, you would begin by defining the contained type as a ``QiType`` using the methods illustrated above, then create a ``QiProperty`` with that type and assign it to the containing class.
+If you wanted to nest a user-defined type within another QiType, you begin by defining the contained type as a ``QiType`` using the methods illustrated previously, then create a ``QiProperty`` with that type and assign it to the containing class.

-All this creates a type definition locally, but it has to be submitted in a REST call before it becomes available to the Qi Service for the creation of streams.
-The create call URL has the extention ``/Qi/Types``, and the body of the request message is the JSON format serialization of the ``QiType`` just created.
+All the preceeding steps create a type definition locally, but the definition must be submitted in a REST call before it becomes available to the Qi Service for the creation of streams.
+The create call URL has the extension ``/Qi/Types``, and the body of the request message is the JSON format serialization of the ``QiType`` just created.
 This is wrapped in the ``CreateType`` method of ``QiClient``: